botworld-wiki/beatburger.github.io/_bots/icicool.md

 commonMat3: "Cold Battery"
 ---

-### Suggested AI build
-Option 1: BACAB - Evader Build.
+### 'Evader Build' by Hex
+-BACAB

+### 'Sniper Build' by Hex
-Option 2: AACBB - Sniper Build.
-Think of it as a Longshot but it slows every shot it hits, a sniper that slows down enemy from afar.
+-AACBB - Think of it as a Longshot but it slows every shot it hits, a sniper that slows down enemy from afar.
 Also slow icicle speed

+### 'Hybrid Build' by Hex
-Option 3: ABCAA - Hybrid Build.
-A mix build with options 1 and 2.
+-ABCAA - A mix build.